The Integrated Church and Vision Forum

 The Bible says nothing about this one way or the other.
-Segregation of the ages has its dangers, but there can be a time and place to teach children and young people separately from the adults.
+Segregation of the ages has its dangers, but there certainly can be a time and place to teach children and young people separately from the adults.
+This is not contrary to any Scripture.
 A segregated ministry has some dangers that we need to consider and avoid, but it’s not a heresy.
-As the pillar and ground of the truth and possessing the Lord’s commission to “teach them to observe all things whatsoever I have taught you,” the church has the authority to teach children and young people just as surely as the home has (1 Timothy 3:16; Matthew 28:19); and the church has the right to decide how to accomplish this in a practical sense.
-I believe there is a great benefit in having children taught separately from the regular adult preaching time, at least part of the time, and in having some youth meetings.
-The Bible nowhere says that children and youth must always be with their parents.
-That is to make law out of the Bible’s silence.
+As the pillar and ground of the truth and possessing the Lord’s commission to “teach them to observe all things whatsoever I have taught you,” the church has the authority to teach children and young people as certainly as the home has (1 Timothy 3:16; Matthew 28:19); and the church has the right to decide how to accomplish this in a practical sense.
+I believe there is a great benefit in having Bible classes for children and youth.
+The Bible nowhere says that they must always be with their parents.
+That is to make a law out of the Bible’s silence.

-Sunday School is neither a pillar of the faith or a heresy.
+Sunday School is neither a pillar of the faith nor a heresy.
 It is simply a tool.
-The Sunday School movement began as a way of evangelizing children from poor families and did not meet in the church or even during normal church times.
+The Sunday School movement began in England as a way of evangelizing children from poor families and did not meet in the church or even during normal church times.
 It was held in various places in the community on Sunday afternoons.
-The typical Sunday School today is partly evangelistic and partly discipleship.
+The typical Sunday School today is part evangelistic and part discipleship.
 Each church must determine how it will fulfill Christ’s command to preach the gospel to every creature and disciple those who believe, and the Sunday School can be a helpful tool if it is conducted properly.
 Having or not having a Sunday School doesn’t determine whether a church is biblical.

 If mom and dad want to keep their children with them at all times in church, and if they don’t want their children to participate in youth activities, that is their prerogative before the Lord, but to go beyond this and make such things a law for everyone is to go beyond Scripture.